Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 7+ Warlock, [Pact of the Chalice] *

 A creature of your choice can take a **:rsc-b: Bonus Action**{ .rsc } to drink from your Pact Chalice, gaining the effects of *Death Ward* spell.
-Once used, you must finish a Long Rest to use this feature again.
+Once used, you must finish a **:rest-long: Long Rest** to use this feature again.

 ---